Design and Manufacturing for Sustainability

 Designing with Sustainability in Mind

-The Global Plumbing Group (GPG) is integrating water conservation into product design, paying special attention to their “Save, but don’t sacrifice” design pillar.
-GPG is designing to conserve water while creating a great water experience.
-Mission Moen is a commitment to creating innovative water-saving products with a goal of allowing end-users to save up to 1 trillion gallons of water by 2030.
-Exciting new products, like U by Moen smart faucets and smart showers, Nebbia by Moen, and the Flo by Moen water management system, are paving the way for more sustainable ways to use water.
+The Global Plumbing Group is integrating water conservation into product design, paying special attention to their “Save, but don’t sacrifice” design pillar.
+The Global Plumbing Group is designing to conserve water while creating a great water experience.
+Moen is connecting homeowners to their water like never before with the industry’s first-of-its-kind, whole-home smart water ecosystem: the Moen Smart Water Network.
+The system includes innovative water-saving products like Smart Faucets, Smart Showers and Smart Water Security.
+Water-savings generated by these products contribute to Mission Moen, the brand’s ambitious commitment to create innovative water-saving products with a goal of allowing end-users to save up to 1 trillion gallons of water by 2030.

-Fiberon’s composite decking, which is made from primarily recycled wood and plastic, is highly durable and very easy to upkeep, both of which are distinguishing factors designed to set apart our composite deck boards from wood deck options.
+Fiberon’s PE composite decking and cladding is certified for containing a minimum 94% mixed recycled wood fiber and plastic content.
+It lasts longer than wood decking and is nearly maintenance-free, distinguishing factors designed to set apart our PE composite deck boards from wood deck options.

 Visit our Responsible Products page to learn about the products we offer to support people’s growing desire for functional and stylish homes that help them live responsibly.